We compare the two popular Southeast Asia vacay spots to see which has the best beaches, best food, best shopping, best hotels and more.

 Best local cuisine

-Bali: In Bali, street food culture isn’t as predominant (or as safe) as Thailand’s.
-For a taste of authentic Balinese cuisine, head to famous Warungs (Warung Made is one such institution), local upmarket restaurants like Sardine, or make pitstops at acclaimed foodie haunts like Naughty Nuri’s (for BBQ ribs).
+Bali: In Bali, street food culture isn’t as predominant as it is in Thailand.
+For a taste of authentic Balinese cuisine, head to famous warungs (Warung Made is one such institution), local upmarket restaurants, or make pit stops at acclaimed foodie haunts like Naughty Nuri’s (for BBQ ribs).

-Phuket: The resort culture in the two islands are similar, with both destinations offering big-name luxury pads, mid-priced family resorts and budget hotels.
+Phuket: The resort culture in the two islands are similar, with both destinations offering big-name luxury pads for romantic getaways, mid-priced family resorts and budget hotels.

-Bali: But what tips the scale in Bali’s favour, is its huge villa culture.
-Perhaps owing to its larger size (it’s 10 times larger than Phuket), affordable villas are a dime a dozen here, making private pool sanctuaries easily affordable for most travellers.
+Bali: What tips the scale in Bali’s favour is its huge villa culture.
+Perhaps owing to its larger size (it’s 10 times bigger than Phuket), affordable villas are a dime a dozen here, making private pool sanctuaries easily affordable for most travellers.
+We’re all eyes for the gorgeous Alila Ubud, a rainforest retreat with magnificent infinity pools and treetop villas.

 Verdict: This goes to Bali for its wide variety of accommodation.